MustardOS/mustardos.github.io/systems/fantasyconsole/pico8.md

 ![](../assets/images/pico-8.png)

-Starting with MustardOS Pixie you can now drop your official pico-8 zip into `/ARCHIVE` on either SD Card and install using MustardOS Archive Manager.
-The file is named `pico-8_0.2.6b_raspi.zip` as of the writing of this page.
+You can now drop your official PICO-8 zip into `/ARCHIVE` on either SD Card and install using the MustardOS Archive Manager.
+The file is named along the lines of `pico-8_ver_raspi.zip` with `ver` being replaced with the current PICO-8 release.
 The extension will need to be changed to `.muxzip` firstly to be recognised.

 Once you add your purchased files from Lexaloffle you'll need to set MustardOS to use the PICO-8 External emulator.